The Crow's Nest at the Old Faithful Inn

 In the early days of the inn, an orchestra was hired to play from the treehouse of the Crow’s Nest, entertaining guests on the ground floor below.

 Unfortunately, a 1959 earthquake that shook the park damaged the structural integrity of the inn, and the Crow’s Nest had to be closed to the public.
-Repairs are being made, and the park hopes to reopen the section to the public sometime in the next few years.
-However, the inn’s bell staff still travels to the top twice every day to raise and lower the park’s flags, and will take a few tourists with them if you make reservations in advance (starting in May).
+While the damage was repaired, the Crow’s Nest has never fully opened back up to the public, albeit as much due to general safety concerns and codes.
+Still, the inn’s bell staff travels to the top twice every day to raise and lower the park’s flags, and regularly takes a few tourists who make reservations in advance.

 Follow us on Twitter to get the latest on the world's hidden wonders.

 Like us on Facebook to get the latest on the world's hidden wonders.Follow us on Twitter Like us on Facebook